-Behind The Scenes At An Aerial Beginners Class
+Behind The Scenes At An Edinburgh Aerial Beginners Class

-I was asked by Val Beattie, Aviatricks, to come along to her aerial circus skills training class to take some photos for her website.
+I was asked by Val Beattie, Aviatricks, to come along to her aerial circus skills training class in Edinburgh to take some performance photography for her website.
 It was a great opportunity to get back to doing some performance photography - which is how I started out as a photographer.
 It was also a really interesting chance to see what goes on in an aerial skills Edinburgh class and see some pretty nifty moves.

 Val has been performing circus skills for many years and runs a company called Aviatricks, who provides circus skills performers to events.
 The company also supplies face painters, entertainers and now Val herself is teaching circus skills.

 The class was being held at Full Cirqle, Edinburgh, where the room is already rigged up for aerial classes and work

 Val says that core strength is just as important as upper body strength for aerial skills.
 So each class starts by stretching and doing some strengthening exercises.